araobp/compact-rag/README.md

 In the past six months, I've built many LLM applications.
 In conclusion, I want a compact RAG rather than a compact LLM.

-From my experience, when it comes to RAG, I couldn't get the expected responses unless I used OpenAI's GPT-4o or GPT-4o-mini.
-A larger LLM is necessary, rather than a compact one.

 For most cases, unless you're dealing with service providers or large enterprises, processing data within 10,000 records is sufficient for RAG.
 [SQLite](https://www.sqlite.org/) is enough for the database.

 And a simple database that can perform similarity search is sufficient.
 I tried [sqlite-vec](https://github.com/asg017/sqlite-vec), and for the use cases I typically handle, sqlite-vec provided enough performance.